emanuelelaface/Canon-M10/README.md

+The GUI is built around the REMI python library (https://github.com/dddomodossola/remi), a powerful tool to crate a pure-Python GUI that can run in the browser.
+This allows to to have directly the code working on computer and mobile devices.

 This program requires CHDK installed on the camera and several libraries to work.

 The instructions to install CHDK on the SD card of the Canon Camera are here: